-He issued a fantastic group of bronze Antoniniani coins to honour the Gods, asking for their protection against these troubles.
+He issued a fantastic group of bronze Antoninianus coins to honour the Gods, asking for their protection against these troubles.
 Though made in Europe, these coins

 were used in Britain and are a large part of the Mildenhall Hoard in the British Museum.
 Depicted on these coins are a variety of animals, some real and some mythical,

 each linked to one of the Roman deities.
 This series is known as the 'Gallienus Zoo Coins' and make a great set to try to complete.